pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

   }
 }

-And to delete an existing row, you can use the `write` and `delete` methods from SharingGRDB:
+And to delete an existing row, you can use the `write` and `delete` methods from SQLiteData:

 @Row {
   @Column {
     ```swift
-    // SharingGRDB
+    // SQLiteData
     @Dependency(\.defaultDatabase) var database

     try database.write { db in